pyk/pyk.sh/questions/2022-09-28-what-is-jest.md

 layout: question.njk
 title: What is Jest?
 description:
-    Prettier is a tool used by developers to check and fix the format of their code.
-It is an essential tool that you must use to write readable code with consistent formatting.
+    Jest is test runner for JavaScript and TypeScript.
+You can use Jest to write the unit test, spec file or integration test for your JavaScript or TypeScript program.
 date: Last Modified
 publishedAt: 2022-09-28
 tags: